Palestinians get 60,000 vaccine doses through WHO program

 Health experts have warned that failing to vaccinate the Palestinians could endanger Israel’s own efforts to combat the pandemic, as the two populations live in close proximity.

-Associated Press reporters Jelal Hassan in Ramallah, West Bank, and Fares Akram in Gaza City, Gaza Strip, contributed.
+Associated Press reporters Jelal Hassan in Ramallah, West Bank, and Fares Akram in Gaza City, Gaza Strip, contributed to this report.